tbarker/5X-Crypto-Security-Guide/README.md

 ## Big Things

-These are the “life prerequisites” of the 5X security model.
-Most of them are the "middle class staples".
+These are the "life prerequisites" of the 5X security model.
+All of them Good Things™ that you should be doing anyway.

 ### Locations